FAQ: Children's Vaccines

 Is it dangerous to get so many vaccinations at once?

 No. Many studies have evaluated the effects of administering combinations of vaccines simultaneously and they have shown that vaccines are equally effective in combination as they are alone.
-There is a slightly greater risk of having a febrile seizure after being vaccinated with a combined MMR and varicella vaccine vs. getting MMR and varicella separately.
-However, the risk is slight either way; only 1 in 2,000 children vaccinated get a febrile seizure.
+There is a slightly greater risk of having a febrile seizure after being vaccinated with a combined MMR and varicella vaccine versus getting MMR and varicella vaccines separately.
+However, the risk is slight either way; only 1 in 2,000 children vaccinated have a febrile seizure.

 Remember, the moment babies are born, they are exposed to whole slew of bacteria and viruses on a daily basis.
 Just eating and drinking results in exposure to bacterial, viral, and fungal antigens.
 Consider this; a cold exposes a child to 4-10 antigens alone.
 So an infant with a normal immune system won’t have any difficulty managing the few antigens introduced by vaccination.